saavedrajj/ripple/README.md

 You need to be running PHP 5.4+ on a web server.

 * Operating System: Linux, Unix, Windows, MacOS
 * Web Server: Apache Web Server, LigHTTPD, IIS (with ISAPI_Rewrite installed)

 ### Installing

 * [Clone](https://help.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository) this repository in a folder of your local webserver
-* Make sure the data.txt is writable:
-	* chmod -R 777 data.txt
+* Mofify the file persmission of the data.txt as follows: chmod -R 777 data.txt
-	*

 ## Running the code